 There is a range of student education record types, including:

 Ensuring You’re FERPA Compliant

-To be sure you’re staying compliant with FERPA, there are multiple things to keep in mind, such as compliance requirements like record retention, as well as penalties for FERPA noncompliance.
+To be sure you’re staying compliant with FERPA, there are multiple factors to keep in mind.
+Things such as compliance requirements, record retention, as well as penalties for FERPA noncompliance.